nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 Extracting signals from a probabilistic atlas
 ---------------------------------------------

-.. currentmodule:: nilearn.input_data
+.. currentmodule:: nilearn.maskers

-As with extraction of signals on a parcellation, extracting signals from a probabilistic atlas can be done with a "masker" object:  the :class:`nilearn.input_data.NiftiMapsMasker`.
+As with extraction of signals on a parcellation, extracting signals from a probabilistic atlas can be done with a "masker" object:  the :class:`NiftiMapsMasker`.
 It is created by specifying the important parameters, in particular the atlas::

-    from nilearn.input_data import NiftiMapsMasker
+    from nilearn.maskers import NiftiMapsMasker
     masker = NiftiMapsMasker(maps_img=atlas_filename, standardize=True)

 The `fit_transform` method turns filenames or `NiftiImage objects